TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 The statement to be evaluated can be anything that returns true or false.
 It could be a mathematical expression, a variable value or a call to a method.
 Only if the expression evaluates to true does the code inside the block run.

 ## Branching in if Statements
 Often you'll want to check a condition and run some code if it's true, but if it's false then run some other code.
-That's done with an `if; else` statement.
+That's done with an `else` statement.

 ```ruby
 if attack_by_land == true